It is widely believed that having a substance abuse problem makes it impossible to receive SSD benefits. That is simply not true.

 Third, it is understood that recovery from drug and/or alcohol addiction is a long process and that relapses can, and many times do, occur.
 The fact that a claimant relapsed does not doom their case.
 Since, as explained above, the analysis is whether their non-DAA conditions are disabling regardless of the effects of DAA, in a case involving relapses, there will undoubtedly be evidence of how the client was functioning during periods of sobriety; in fact, Social Security policy states that periods of 30 days of sobriety are sufficient in most cases to evaluate the impact of DAA on other medical or mental conditions.
 And, to state the obvious, the adjudicators and Judges at Social Security are people too—when it is clear that the client is working at overcoming their addiction(s) it is easier to give him or her the benefit of the doubt.

 Of course it can be much more complicated than that, especially when the other impairment(s) is a mental health impairment.
-This is true because of the fact that drug or alcohol addiction (DAA) exacerbates many mental impairments, and because of the inherent "chicken or egg" question involved (that is, is the claimant depressed because he drinks, or vice versa?).
-These borderline can be challenging but successful cases if they are handled correctly.
+This is true because of the fact that drug or alcohol addiction (DAA) exacerbates many mental impairments, and because of the inherent "chicken or egg" question involved (for example, is the claimant depressed because he drinks, or vice versa?).
+These borderlines can be challenging but successful cases if they are handled correctly.

 The real "problem case" lies in continuous, current use or drugs or alcohol and no treatment.
 Even here, however, if there are periods of sobriety of 30 days or more, and there is documentation that the client's other severe medical or mental health symptoms continue to disable him or her during these periods despite refraining from drugs and alcohol, it is possible to make an argument for disability.